 - Diameter: 2.8 m

 The Shenzhou 3 spacecraft embarked on 1 flight(s), showcasing its capability of Chinese crewed spaceflight program. and designed with a flight life of 200 day design life..
 Notably, it boasts a crew capacity accommodating up to 3 astronauts.

 This was the first Shenzhou spacecraft launched that could have actually carried a human and as such the main objective of the mission was to test the systems required to support a human in space.
 On board it carried a dummy to simulate physiological signals of a human — palpitation, pulse, breathing, eating, metabolism, and excretion.

-Shenzhou is a spacecraft used to support the Chinese manned spaceflight program.
+Shenzhou is a spacecraft used to support the Chinese manned spaceflight program and to carry crew to the Tiangong Space Station.
 Its design resembles the Russian Soyuz spacecraft, but it is larger in size and all-new in construction.
 The first launch was on November 19, 1999 and the first manned launch was on October 15, 2003.

 The Shenzhou spacecraft resembles the Soyuz, although it is longer, with a larger habitable volume.
 It features a powered service module like the Soyuz, and prior to Shenzhou 8 its orbital module was capable of autonomous flight.

 The aft service module contains life support and other equipment required for the functioning of Shenzhou.

 China National Space Administration